 In 1989 the Federal Council decided that the Department of Nuclear Physics at the University of Geneva had completed the decommissioning of the research reactor AGN-201-P and released the site from the former atomic legislation.
-The fuel elements were transferred to PSI.
+The fuel elements were transferred to PSI and later back to the USA.
 No radioactive waste resulted from the dismantling of this installation.